team113sanger/uveal_melanoma_CRISPR_downstream/README.md

 IMPORTANT: We used the single-guide RNA (sgRNA) guides in common with Human CRISPR Library v1.0 only, as version 1.1 of the same library contains additional guides targeting essential genes with 10 guides per gene.
 This would result in an unbalanced targeting of these essential genes, therefore we decided to remove them.
 Nevertheless, the Human CRISPR Library v1.1 has superior chemistry.

+Users can reproduce the scripts bundled in this package by creating a [Github codespace](https://docs.github.com/en/codespaces/getting-started/quickstart) using the `.devcontainer.json` file that is bundled with these scripts.

 ## Data inputs

 Generation of CRIPSR counts (`data/01_raw_count_matrix.tsv`) is detailed [here](https://github.com/team113sanger/uveal_melanoma_single_guide_processing/tree/0f3e0fc3e7fee30edbb40fa03653a334ac13d52c).
 Core essential genes (CEGs) and non-essential genes (NEGs) were downloaded from the [Hart Lab BAGEL repository](https://github.com/hart-lab/bagel/tree/master/data).